 For tickets and the show’s official website click Shen Yun in Vancouver.

 What to Expect at a Shen Yun Performance

 At a Shen Yun performance you’ll see elaborate sets and a stage full of dancers in amazing colours and costumes.
 You’ll witness lively drumming acts, grand-scale dances, vocal soloists, a full orchestra and immersive animated backdrops.

 Through its classical Chinese dance productions Shen Yun depicts the history, myths, and heroes of ancient China.
-Famous characters in the 2020 show included the Yellow Emperor, General Han Xin, General Yue Fei, Emperor Taizong, female warrior Mulan (featured in the 1998 Disney film) and the fearless Monkey King.
+Famous characters in the 2020 show were going to include the Yellow Emperor, General Han Xin, General Yue Fei, Emperor Taizong, female warrior Mulan (featured in the 1998 Disney film) and the fearless Monkey King.

-During the show bilingual MCs introduce each piece, which is helpful as it provides context to what you’re about to see.
+During the show bilingual MCs introduce each piece.
+This is helpful as it provides context to what you’re about to see.
 The hosts speak both Chinese and the main language of the city they are visiting, which in Vancouver is of course English.
 In addition to elaborate scenes being projected in the background during each piece, song lyrics are also translated and shown on screen.

 Words audience members have used to describe Shen Yun include “uplifting,” “stunning,” “elaborate,” “inspiring,” “exquisite,” and “entertaining.”

 For tickets and the event’s official website click Shen Yun Vancouver.

 What to Expect at Shen Yun in 2022

 We went to opening night of Shen Yun in March of 2022.
 Four of us went (two adults and two teenagers).
 We were all very impressed!
 It was hard to tell who enjoyed it the most!